Jdure/nouveau-threads/README.md

 SHOPIFY_STORE_API_URL=your-api-url
 ```

-NOTE: **You will need to create your own content to display data from the Shopify**
+NOTE: **You will need to create your own content to display data from Shopify**

 ## Usage